hepsibhajoyci/fullstacktb/README.md

 # fullstacktb
-This is my first fullstack repo guided by trailbliz
+This is my first fullstack repo guided by trailbliz instructor yyyyyyy{day2}some random text